dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-12-11-part-of-me-dies.md

 I see people having to beg others to review their PR.

 _Hint_: the problem is systemic and not about the lack of accountability/responsibility of reviewers.

-Try tweaking the process so that the availability of the reviewers is guaranteed.
+Try tweaking the process so that the availability of the reviewers is guaranteed by default and they are not faced with the frequent prioritization decision between either "working on my code" or "getting interrupted and reviewing other's work".

 You got it.
 Pairing/Mobbing.